paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 yield return fiber.ExitOnError.Do(something).WaitFor(somethingElse).AsCoroutine;
 ```

-`AsCoroutine` is executed even if many of the preceding steps are skipped.
+`AsCoroutine` is always executed.

 ## Built-in Fiber Commands
 ### Aborted
-`Aborted` is a boolean that set if a fiber is terminated by a timeout or an external source using `Exit` or `CancelOn`.
+The `Aborted` boolean becomes set if a fiber terminates by a timeout or an external source using `Exit` or `CancelOn`.
 ### AsCoroutine
 Place at the end of a Fiber command to integrate Fibers into traditional coroutines.
 ``` c#